geomagpy/magpy/README.md

 data and  is of particular importance.
 The time domain should be evenly distributed and missing data needs to be adequately considered.
 Missing data is often replaced by unrealistic numerical values like 99999 or negative data.
 MagPy is using NaN values instead to internally treat such missing data.
 Two methods are available to help you preparing your data for frequency analysis.
 The `get_gaps` method will analyse the time column and identify any missing time steps for an equally distant time scale.
-Time steps will be filled in and NaNs will be added into the data columns.
-In order to deal with NaN values you can use filtering procedures as shown above or use the `interpolate_nan` method, which will linearly interpolate NaNs.
+Missing time steps will be filled in and NaNs will be added into the data columns.
+In order to deal with NaN values you can use filtering procedures as shown above or use the `interpolate_nan` method (section 5.9.2), which will linearly interpolate NaNs.
 Please be careful with these techniques as you might create spurious signals when interpolating.

         data = data.get_gaps()
         data = data.interpolate_nans(['x'])